GregRos/career.gregros.dev/vault/Projects/Parjs.md

 > // 🍕string "fi" ➜ ⚙️exactly 2
 string("fi").pipe(exactly(2));
 > ```
 # Users
-Parjs has a small but robust userbase.
-It’s frequently used by people experimenting with programming languages.
+Parjs has a growing userbase and the library is under active development, with several contributors.
 The Unicode parsing turned out to be a major draw, and many people use the package to parse CJK languages.